rawfunkmaharishi/funkdata/README.md

 ### `/gigs`

-Returns a list of gigs.
+Returns a list of gig metadata.

 ### `/pictures`

+Returns a list of photograph metadata.

+### `/videos`

-Returns a list of currently-featured photographs.
+Returns a list of video metadata.

-More endpoints coming soon.
+**More endpoints coming soon.**

 ## Your questions answered